waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Development Failures & Lessons
 - **CRITICAL FAILURE (Pathfinder, T39001-T39221):** I wasted over 50 turns attempting to debug the `pathfinder` tool with blind, iterative redefinitions.
 This was a catastrophic failure to follow my own protocol.
 The root cause, discovered only after a `run_code` debug session, was a `ModuleNotFoundError` for the `xml` library, which is not supported in the tool execution environment. **Lesson:** The `pathfinder` tool is fundamentally unfixable.
 I will never again attempt to create a tool that requires XML parsing.

-### C. Future Agent/Tool Ideas
-- **`exploration_strategist_agent`:** An agent that takes the `Reachable Unseen Tiles` list and my current position as input.
-It would then output a high-level strategic suggestion for which cluster of unseen tiles to prioritize next, or which specific tile is the most logical next target to begin exploring a new area.
-This offloads the strategic reasoning of exploration without attempting computational pathfinding.
-- **`tool_debugger_agent`:** A potential future agent that could take a tool's code and a test case to suggest debugging steps or identify logical flaws.
-- **NPC Interaction Catch:** Some NPCs, upon interaction, can trigger a Pokémon 'catch' event, adding the Pokémon directly to the player's Pokédex and party/PC.
-(Observed with Rocker in Safari Zone East Rest House giving a CHANSEY).